cultural-assessment/doc-comments/selection-workflow-framework.md

 <blockquote><p>“While we have a published Collection Development policy, we do not have written guidelines for how we select and accession collections.”</p></blockquote>

 <p>Only one institution had published selection standards, see http://www.dartmouth.edu/~library/digital/about/policies/selection.html?mswitch-redir=classic.  </p>

-<h2><a href="ckquote>
-<h4>Are decisions based on required resources (space, staff, format)?</h4>

-<p><strong>Summary:</strong> A majority of institutions prioritize decisions based on staff or space capacity, not on collecting priority.
-Most consider the institution’s collection strengths and importance of the materials prior to accepting new materials.</p>

-<blockquote><p>“We use broad categories of Metadata, Digitization, and Project Management, to assess our capacity.”  </p></blockquote>
-<blockquote><p>“Criteria for digitization include: a. the perceived importance of the materials: we try to digitize those materials that we perceive to have broad appeal; or where we think providing access would bring hidden collections to light; or where there is a need for access expressed through an academic course at our college. b. the state of the materials: if they are in poor condition or if they are on obsolete media, we may prioritize these materials for digitization. c. our ability to provide access to the materials: some of our materials are brittle and we prefer to provide access through surrogates; some of our materials are on obsolete media or we do not have regular access to playback equipment, so we prefer to provide access through digital surrogates. d. our ability to digitize materials in-house: given our funding and staffing, we have prioritized the do-it- yourself digitization projects over ones requiring external equipment and expertise.”</p></blockquote>
-<blockquote><p>“Housing/space issues: can we in good conscience commit to preserving this collection?”</p></blockquote>
-<blockquote><p>“Access issues: do we have the equipment to digitize or make available the media being donated?
-If not, is there potential funding to outsource digitization?”</p></blockquote>
-<blockquote><p>“No matter how important the collection, it must be organized and described before it is ready for distribution: organized, processed, metadata assigned, finding aid created.”</p></blockquote>
-<blockquote><p>“Do the Libraries have the knowledge, or the capacity to develop, skills to accomplish the project alone and/or with a partner?
-Ample staff to bring the project to fruition or the ability to hire such staff.“</p></blockquote>
-<blockquote><p>“Broad priorities are roughly based on format, which in turn is based on existing collections strengths and in-house digitization technical capacity.”</p></blockquote>
-<blockquote><p>“Items/collections that come with their own (usually external grant) funding are prioritized over those that don’t.” </p></blockquote>
-<blockquote><p>“The criteria for choosing to proceed with including or digitizing a requested item/collection have to do with our infrastructure and capacity to do so rather than a philosophical reason to preserve or promote access to the materials.”</p></blockquote>

 <h4>Does an individual or committee make the final decision?</h4>